GSA/openacr/docs/CLI.md

 - If the catalog file is missing the `validate` command will only check that the YAML file meets the schema defined.
 - The catalog file will be also validated that it meets the defined schema (`opat-catalog-0.1.0.json`).

+## Output

+The `output` command can take an optional file path (default is `output/opat.markdown`) and converts the validated YAML file to markdown.

+The command uses [handlebars](https://handlebarsjs.com/) and the template `opat-0.1.0.handlebars` defined in `templates` to render the markdown.

 ## Tests